aunnnn/OFLessons/README.md

 # OFLessons
 Samples used in a openframeWorks course which I teach at EHB brussels.
-Covering different topic.
+Covering different topics.
 Always interested in giving this course at other places if somebody is interested.

 Clone this repository in /openframworks/apps/
 All samples are tested with the latest OF 0.93 on Windows and OSX